erasels/Aspiration-StS/README.md

 "Supercapacitive Coin": Once per combat: On Right-click: Thunder strikes a random enemy for each charge you have.
 Charges are gained by gaining gold or traveling floors if you have Ectoplasm.

 "Poet's Pen": Play the top card of your draw pile when you play an attack.
 Start combat with 6 stacks of Weak, Frail and Vulnerable on you, reduced by 1 for every 7 floors visited with the associated relic in hand and every boss killed before pickup.

+Weaker version of "Poet's Pen": Draw the top card of your draw pile when you play an attack, if it's an attack, play it otherwise discard it.

 "Enhanced Actuators": Defect only.
 Gain 1 Strength for every 2 orb slots.